Doxuno

 Occupation: Senior Architect at Palmer Studios

-This Prenuptial Agreement (this "Agreement") is executed as a deed on 1 April 2026 between Alexander James Hughes of 18 Kensington Gardens, London W8 4PX ("Party 1") and Victoria Isabella Palmer of 7 Montague Street, Edinburgh EH8 9QX ("Party 2"), who intend to enter into a marriage on 12 September 2026 at St Paul's Cathedral, London.
-Each party confirms they enter into this Agreement freely and with a full appreciation of its implications, with the intention that the court should give it decisive weight on any subsequent application for financial relief in accordance with Radmacher v Granatino [2010] UKSC 42 and the Matrimonial Causes Act 1973.
+This Prenuptial Agreement (this "Agreement") is executed as a deed on 2026-04-01 between Alexander James Hughes of 18 Kensington Gardens, London W8 4PX ("Party 1") and Victoria Isabella Palmer of 7 Montague Street, Edinburgh EH8 9QX ("Party 2"), who intend to enter into a marriage on 2026-09-12 at St Paul's Cathedral, London.
+Each party confirms that they enter into this Agreement freely and with a full appreciation of its implications, with the intention that the Family Court should give it decisive weight on any subsequent application for financial relief in accordance with Radmacher v Granatino [2010] UKSC 42 and the Matrimonial Causes Act 1973.

 1.